heinwessels/DwarfsOfLight/README.md

 # Dwarfs Of Light
-This is an implementation from scratch of a Entity Component System based game engine, with a game built on top of it.
+This is an from-the-ground-up implementation of a Entity Component System based game engine, with a game built on top of it.
 The game is about dwarfs walking around in a dark cave with torches and dynamic lighting.
 The goal is to learn more about C++ containers, smart pointers, memory management, and hopefully templates.

 Below is a quick video showing the current progress.
 Note pathfinding of the wandering goblins, and the raytracing creating dark shadows.